ReflectionHLE/ReflectionHLE/README.md

 In order to play The Catacomb Abyss, you need a release of The Catacomb Abyss for DOS, either Shareware v1.13 (QA [0]) or v1.24 (rev 1).

-On Windows desktops, you should simply drop the files SDL2.dll, and one of refcatabyss-113.exe and refcatabyss-124.exe (pick the correct version), along with the files coming with the desired release.
+On Windows desktops, you should simply drop the files SDL2.dll and refcatabyss.exe, along with the files coming with the desired release.

-For The Catacomb Armageddon, version 1.02 (rev 1) is supported, and on Windows, you want to use refcatarm-102.exe.
+For The Catacomb Armageddon, version 1.02 (rev 1) is supported, and on Windows, you want to use refcatarm.exe.

-Regarding The Catacomb Apocalypse, version 1.01 (rev 1) is supported, and the corresponding Windows EXE is refcatapoc-101.exe.
+Regarding The Catacomb Apocalypse, version 1.01 (rev 1) is supported, and the corresponding Windows EXE is refcatapoc.exe.

 Check above for "game data" in order to find a way to obtain compatible data.